 Many times box culverts will develop a leak between joints.
-Polyurethane foam injected around the culvert will not only seal the leak, but it will also fill the voids that may be around the culvert.
-The foam will push out any water that is outside of the culvert, compact the soil around it, and then seal the joint, making it waterproof.
+Polyurethane foam injected around the culvert will not only seal the leak but will also fill the voids that may be around the culvert.
+In fact, the foam will push out any water that is outside of the culvert, compact the soil around it, and then seal the joint, making it waterproof.

 Manholes can be impacted by shifting soils and changes in temperatures.
-Leaks can develop, making the manhole uncomfortable and dangerous.
+Furthermore, these leaks can develop, making the manhole uncomfortable and dangerous.
 Polyurethane foam can stabilize the manhole and seal any leaks that have begun.
 The foam fills in voids around the manhole, making the shaft stronger.